mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 ```

 Clicking on the CSS variable in the browser's dev tools takes you to the theme object where you'll see its direct hex value again.
-We believe this to be a significant improvement in developer experience when debugging styles for any component.
+This offers a huge improvement to the overall experience of debugging component styles.

 ### Creating a custom theme